Southern Illinois University: Southern Illinois University Carbondale

 Founded in Carbondale in 1869 as Southern Illinois Normal College, Southern Illinois University Carbondale (SIUC, usually referred to as SIU) is the flagship campus of the Southern Illinois University system and is the third oldest of Illinois's twelve state universities.

 SIUC includes eight colleges: the College of Agriculture, The College of Science, the College of Arts and Media, the College of Business and Analytics, the College of Engineering, the College of Health and Human Sciences, the College of Social Sciences, and the College of Humanities.
 It also includes four schools: the Graduate School, the School of Education, the School of Law in Carbondale, and the School of Medicine in Carbondale and Springfield (see below).

 The university offers 120 undergraduate majors, 80 master's degrees, 40 doctoral degrees, and professional degrees in law and medicine.
 Morris Library serves as the research hub on campus.
 It contains five million volumes and 63,000 periodical subscriptions, numbers which place it in the top 50 of U.S research libraries.

 In the fall of 2021, SIUC enrolled 18,667 students – 12,647 undergraduates, 5,568 graduate students, and 551 professional doctoral students.
 It has over 250,000 alumni.

+Their athletic program is part of Missouri Valley Conference of NCAA Division I.

 Southern Illinois University Edwardsville

 Southern Illinois University Edwardsville (SIUE) is the St. Louis Metro East campus of the SIU system.
 The main campus in Edwardsville is situated on 2660 acre of scenic woodland and lakes with bicycle and walking paths throughout.
 SIUE also operates the School of Dental Medicine campus in Alton, the East St. Louis Center, the School of Nursing's satellite campus in Springfield, and the School of Nursing's program on the SIU Carbondale campus.
 Begun as residential centers of SIUC in 1957, SIUE celebrated its 50th anniversary in 2007.
 Once known as a "commuter school", SIUE has in recent years transformed itself into a residential university.

-SIUE includes the College of Arts and Sciences and seven schools, including the Graduate School and the School of Pharmacy on the Edwardsville campus and the School of Dental Medicine in Alton.
+SIUE includes the College of Arts and Sciences and seven schools, including the Graduate School and the highly regarded School of Pharmacy on the Edwardsville campus and the School of Dental Medicine in Alton.

 The SIUE center in East St. Louis provides clinical and practicum experiences for SIUE students and a broad range of assistance to the community in the arts, education, health, and social services.

 Considered to be a "Doctoral/Professional University", SIUE offers Baccalaureate, Post-Baccalaureate, Masters, and Doctoral degrees in 48 undergraduate programs and 65 graduate and professional practice programs.
 In addition, students may enroll in 62 undergraduate minors.

 In the fall of 2021, SIUE had 13,010 students – 9,967 undergraduates and 3,043 graduate students including 312 professional doctoral students, and 118,029 alumni.

+Their athletic program is part of Ohio Valley Conference of NCAA Division I.